bast/flanders/README.md

-# Flanders: Nearest neighbor search with a view angle.
+# Flanders: 2D nearest neighbor search with an angle

 ```
                                                     `.-:://////:-.`